Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/reference/glossary/network-terms.md

 *STUN* is a tool for communications protocols to detect and traverse network address translators that are located in the path between two endpoints of communication.
 It is implemented as a light-weight client-server protocol, requiring only simple query and response components with a third-party server located on the common, easily accessible network, typically the Internet.

 The basic protocol operates essentially as follows: The client, typically operating inside a private network, sends a binding request to a **STUN** server on the public Internet.
-The STUN server responds with a success response that contains the IP address and port number of the client, as observed from the server's perspective.
+The STUN server responds with a success response that has the IP address and port number of the client, as observed from the server's perspective.

 *STUN* messages are sent in *User Datagram Protocol (UDP)* packets.
 Since UDP does not provide reliable transport guarantees, reliability is achieved by application-controlled retransmissions of the *STUN* requests. *STUN* servers don't implement any reliability mechanism for their responses.
 When reliability is mandatory, the *Transmission Control Protocol (TCP)* may be used, but induces extra networking overhead